Top 25 Famous Lakes in Pakistan | Ultimate Travel Guide

 10. Dudipatsar Lake Kaghan

-Also known as Dudipat Lake, this hidden alpine gem is in the breathtaking Lulusar-Dudipatsar National Park.
+Also known as Dudipat Lake, this hidden alpine gem is in the breathtaking Lulusar-Dudipatsar National Park in upper Kaghan Naran Valley.
 Renowned for its clear, icy waters that reflect the grandeur of its snow-covered surroundings, Dudipatsar Lake demands adventure.
 Its challenging trek makes it a favorite among thrill-seekers eager to revel in the beauty of one of the pristine landscapes.

 Dudipatsar Lake Kaghan Pakistan